Software-Reengineering/RePatch/README.md

       <img src="figures/edit-config.png" alt="Edit Configurations" width="600"/>
       <br>
    </p>
-**NB: Running the entire experiment takes more than 10 hour to complete.
-For this reason, we provide one source -> target variant (apache/kakfa -> linkedin/kafka) and 5 bugfix patches (pull requests), alongside the full dataset, to facilitate quick testing of the tool/experiment.
-Both the test and full projects are located in: `src/main/resources` (sample_data and completed_data) directory**.

-3. RePatch will automatically clone the target variant and add the remote source variant.
+2. RePatch will automatically clone the target variant and add the remote source variant.
 Once this is done, stop the running project and open the project being integrated - specified in the `-PevaluationProject`(for our case, it **kafka**) with the IntelliJ IDEA in a new window.
 This project will be located in the directory specified in the `-PdataPath` -- for our case, it will be located in **/repatch_integration_projects**

-4. Wait for IntelliJ to build the cloned project, then close it.
+3. Wait for IntelliJ to build the cloned project, then close it.

-5. Now re-run the `RePatch` by clicking the `Run` button in the IntelliJ IDE.
+4. Now re-run the `RePatch` by clicking the `Run` button in the IntelliJ IDE.

-6. Wait for the integration pipeline to finish processing that project.
+5. Wait for the integration pipeline to finish processing that project.

 The data from the integration pipeline will be stored in the database, `refactoring_aware_integration_repatch`. `RePatch` will create the database if it does not already exist.
 To access this database, connect to MySQL using you a tool of your choice.